 - Version Control Git and SVN

-I am currently working for Pebble Beach Systems developing a web dashboard for their series of broadcast of automation products.
+My first project at Pebble Beach Systems was developing a web dashboard for their series of broadcast of automation products.
 This uses a Node.js server and an Angular 2 front end to provide a series of customisable screens with a variety of widgets that communicate with, and provide extra functionality for the existing products.